donfroula/wifi_beehive_lamps/README.md

 int beeper = D6;

 The pin IDs used by the Arduino IDE are marked on the TOP of the NodeMCU board.
-Do not use the NoseMCU native pin IDs or the GPIO IDs.
+Do not use the NodeMCU native pin IDs or the GPIO IDs.
 See Google for pin maps showing the three pin numbering schemes.

 I simply wire wrapped connecting wires to the socket of the NodeMCU, but use whatever construction method suits you.
 Power the unit through the USB cable for convenience, or make connections directly to the board.
 I used a small USB power bank to power mine for portable operation.